TrustResearcher: Automating Knowledge-Grounded and Transparent Research Ideation with Multi-Agent Collaboration: System Design

 \subsection{Diversified Idea Generation}

-Building on the curated KG, \autoresearcher generates research ideas through a hierarchical, multi-strategy process that mirrors human brainstorming, consisting of steps of literature-informed planning, graph-of-thought exploration, multi-strategy variant generation and iterative refinement.
+Building on the curated KG, \autoresearcher generates research ideas through a hierarchical, multi-strategy process that mirrors human brainstorming, consisting of literature-informed planning, graph-of-thought exploration, multi-strategy variant generation, and iterative refinement.
 The goal is to produce a diverse yet coherent idea pool.

-\textbf{Literature-Informed Planning} We introduce a planner agent that serves as the bridge between knowledge grounding and idea synthesis.
-It analyzes top-$20$ high-degree entities and summarizes the top-$5$ semantically relevant papers to extract key research cues.
-Through LLM-based gap analysis, it identifies $3-5$ open limitations and decomposes them into three aspects: \emph{Problem Statement}, \emph{Proposed Methodology} and \emph{Experimental Validation}.
+\textbf{Literature-Informed Planning}.
+We introduce a planner agent that serves as the bridge between knowledge grounding and idea synthesis.
+It analyzes high-degree entities and summarizes semantically relevant papers to extract key research cues.
+Through LLM-based gap analysis, it identifies open limitations and decomposes them into three facets: \emph{Problem Statement}, \emph{Proposed Methodology} and \emph{Experimental Validation}.
 This structured blueprint provides the foundation for large-scale idea generation.

 \textbf{Graph-of-Thought Exploration}.
 To leverage structural grounding, we adopt \emph{Graph-of-Thought (GoT)} reasoning~\cite{besta2024graph} to sample KG-grounded reasoning traces.
 The GoT module connects facet nodes to $20$ high-degree KG entities and performs asynchronous depth-first sampling (branching factor $b{=}3$, depth $d{=}5$), scoring paths by node quality ($0.6$), edge-type diversity ($0.2$), and length preference ($0.2$).
 High-quality paths are retained, each encoding a distinct research trajectory that enriches idea diversity.